-When you present your protest to the CBOE, you may appear in person, send someone to present the protest for you or send a sworn affidavit containing the evidence to support your protest.
+When you present your protest to the CBOE, you may appear in person, send it by electronic media, send someone to present the protest for you, or send a sworn affidavit containing the evidence to support your protest.
 See the section on appointing an agent on page 3.